Watch Martha and Terry's patient neuropathy testimonial videos on YouTube by clicking below.

 Chiropractic care can help identify nerve damage and treat and reduce the symptoms of peripheral neuropathy.
 In fact, the goal of chiropractic care is to identify the underlying cause of your symptoms and treat that cause, which results in faster and better outcomes.

 For neuropathy that is the result of sudden or repetitive motion injuries, our chiropractor in Harrisburg identifies the injury, affected nerve and degree of damage then recommend a course of treatment.
-Potential treatments for Harrisburg, Hershey, Progress, Colonial Park, Lower Paxton, and Grantville, PA include chiropractic adjustments, massage therapy and wellness care.
+Potential treatments include but are not limited to chiropractic adjustments, Thor low level laser therapy, Hako horizontal therapy, spinal decompression, nutrition, massage therapy and wellness care.

 For neuropathy that is caused by nutrition deficiencies or chronic ailments, including diabetes and generative ailments, our chiropractor recommends courses of treatment that improve nutrition and help increase the function of the nerves.